Is it possible to travel Switzerland by train in 5 days?

 From St. Moritz to Lausanne in the French-speaking part of Switzerland

-For your final day of train travel in Switzerland, get ready for a bucket list experience: The Glacier Express train a.k.a. the world’s slowest express train.
-For instance, during winter, make a seat reservation on Gex 903 leaving St. Moritz at 9:15 AM.
+For your final day of train travel in Switzerland, prepare for a bucket list experience: The Glacier Express train, a.k.a. the world’s slowest express train.
+For instance, reserve a seat on Gex 903 in winter, leaving St. Moritz at 9:15 AM.

-Exactly 6 hours 25 minutes later, you will need to part with this panoramic train at Brig where you will transfer onto a regular train headed for Lausanne.
-If you had just one extra day, I would suggest going all the way to Zermatt on the Glacier Express.
+Exactly 6 hours 25 minutes later, you must part with this panoramic train at Brig, where you will transfer onto a train headed for Lausanne.
+I suggest going to Zermatt on the Glacier Express if you have just one extra day.
 But on a five-day pass, this extra loop to see the Matterhorn is simply not feasible.

 Either way, the ride on the Glacier Express across 291 bridges, through 91 tunnels, alongside green meadows, remote villages, and untouched nature will leave a lasting impression.
-This is the ideal stretch to lean back in your seat and gaze out the window.
+This ideal stretch is to lean back in your seat and gaze out the window.

-And by the time you make it to Lausanne at 5:43 PM, you will be glad to check into your hotel and hit the spa...
-Lausanne is located within one hour of the Geneva airport (GVA), and there is a straight high-speed train connection to Paris on TGV Lyra.
+When you make it to Lausanne at 5:43 PM, you will be glad to check into your hotel and hit the spa...
+Lausanne is located within one hour of the Geneva Airport (GVA), and there is a straight high-speed train connection to Paris on TGV Lyra.

-Finally, I would like to stress the importance to reserve your seat on the Glacier Express ahead of time.
+Finally, I would like to stress the importance of reserving your seat on the Glacier Express beforehand.
 This route is usually fully booked during peak travel seasons.
 In case you are traveling on a Swiss Travel Pass, the reservation fee is included.